cumc/xqtl-protocol/website/nature_protocol/output_markdown.md

 ##### A.  Phenotype data preprocessing

-Our gene coordinate annotation pipeline is based on [`pyqtl`, as demonstrated here](https://github.com/broadinstitute/gtex-pipeline/blob/master/qtl/src/eqtl_prepare_expression.py).
+We use a gene coordinate annotation pipeline based on [`pyqtl`, as demonstrated here](https://github.com/broadinstitute/gtex-pipeline/blob/master/qtl/src/eqtl_prepare_expression.py).
+This adds genomic coordinate annotations to gene-level molecular phenotype files generated in `gct` format and converts them to `bed` format for downstreams analysis.

+A collection of methods for the imputation of missing omics data values are included in our pipelinle.
+Imputation is optional of eQTL analysis, but necessary for other QTLs.
+We use `flashier`, a Empirical Bayes Matrix Factorization model, to impute missing values.
+Other imputation methods include missForest, XGBoost, k-nearest neighbors, soft impute, mean imputation, and last observed data.

+We include a collection of workflows to format molecular phenotype data.
+These include workflows to separate phenotypes by chromosome, by user-provided regions, a workflow to subset bam files and a workflow to extract samples from phenotype files.

 ##### B.  Covariate Data Preprocessing

+Our covariate preprocessing steps merge genotypic principal components and fixed covariate files into one file for downstream QTL analysis.

 We provide three different procedures for hidden factor analysis from omics data in our pipeline.
 The first is the [Probabilistic Estimation of Expression Residuals (PEER) method](https://github.com/PMBio/peer/wiki/Tutorial), a method also used for GTEx eQTL data analysis.
 The second is factor anallysis using Bi-Cross validation with the APEX software package [[cf. Owen et al., Statistical Science, 2016](https://doi.org/10.1214/15-STS539)] [[cf. Quick et al., bioRxiv, 2020](https://doi.org/10.1101/2020.12.18.423490)].
 The third, and the one use for our main analyses, is a PCA based approach with automatic determination of the number of factors to use.
 This is mainly inspired by a recent benchmark from Jessica Li's group [[cf. Zhou et al., Genome Biology, 2022](https://doi.org/10.1186/s13059-022-02761-4)].
 Please note that additional considerations should be taken for single-cell eQTL analysis as investigated by [[cf. Xue et al., Genome Biology, 2023](https://doi.org/10.1186/s13059-023-02873-5)].

-Our covariate preprocessing steps merge genotypic principal components and fixed covariate files into one file for downstream QTL analysis.
+#### QTL Association Testing (Step 4)
+##### A.  QTL Association Analysis

+We perform QTL association testing using TensorQTL [[cf. Taylor-Weiner et al (2019)](https://doi.org/10.1186/s13059-019-1836-7)].
-#### Advanced cis-QTL Analysis (Step 4)
+#### Advanced cis-QTL Analysis (Step 5)
 ##### A.  SuSiE fine-mapping workflow

 ### Expertise needed to implement the protocol